+Do you know what's also free?
 Some of the Node.js hosting providers in this article.

-But for now, have a look - these are the best affordable and free Node.js hosting providers you can get :
+Have a look - these are the best affordable and free Node.js hosting providers you can get :

 - Heroku (Free Node.js hosting with usage limits)

 To make things a bit easier, I include a table of what plans start to support Node.js so you don't get confused:

 1. Hostinger - Unmanaged VPS Hosting On A Budget

 Hostinger is best known as the best cheap hosting provider out there, and for a good reason.
 It gives proper security and performance even with the cheapest shared hosting plans.